 - basil for garnish (totally optional)

-- Preheat your oven to 425°F. Add rutabaga, cabbage, leeks, and bacon to the cast iron skillet.
+- Preheat your oven to 425°F. Add avocado oil, followed by rutabaga, cabbage, leeks, and bacon to the cast iron skillet.

 - Season with salt, pepper and Italian seasoning.
 Mix until well combined.